-AutoCAD is a three-dimensional computer-aided design software.
-AutoCAD is created for manufacturing, planning, building designing, and construction.
-This software was developed by Autodesk in the year 1982 as a desktop app running on microcomputers.
-In 2010, AutoCAD was released as a mobile and web app which was commonly called AutoCAD 360.
-AutoCAD is an amazing software and a guide to many architects, entertainment industries, educators, students, freelancers and even to freshers.
-AutoCAD is a master of making 2D drawings, drafts, and documents, it also has the ability to create 3D models and visualizations.
+AutoCAD is software designers, builders, manufacturers, and planners use to create three-dimensional computer-aided designs.
+Autodesk developed this software in 1982 as a desktop app running on microcomputers.
+In 2010, AutoCAD was released as a mobile and web app called AutoCAD 360.
+AutoCAD is an amazing software and a guide to many architects, entertainment industries, educators, students, freelancers, and even freshers.
+AutoCAD is a master of 2D drawings, drafts, and documents; it can also create 3D models and visualizations.

-Head To Head Comparison Between Autocad vs Archicad (Infographics)
+Head To Head Comparison Between Autocad and Archicad (Infographics)

 Below are the top 3 differences between Autocad vs Archicad

-- With ArchiCAD, Users can create buildings virtually from real constructed elements like walls, windows, roofs, slabs, etc. Whereas in AutoCAD the user creates drawing from 2D-line.
+- With ArchiCAD, Users can create buildings virtually from real constructed elements like walls, windows, roofs, slabs, etc. Whereas in AutoCAD, the user creates a drawing from a 2D line.

-- While AutoCAD may be easy to use and understand the program, ArchiCAD requires more time to understand because of too many option settings.
+- While AutoCAD may be easy to use and understand, ArchiCAD requires more time because of too many option settings.

-- AutoCAD can generally be called an electronic drawing board which is based on 2d representation but is also able to create 3D geometry.
+- AutoCAD is a 2D electronic drawing board that can also create 3D geometry.
 While ArchiCAD is for creating virtual electronic buildings.
 The application can understand the attributes of building elements and how to connect them.

 Autocad vs Archicad Comparison Table

 Below are the topmost comparisons:

 |Definition||It is a 3D CAD software developed by Autodesk||It is a 2D/3D and BIM platform designed and developed by Graphisoft|